GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/platform-vision/index.md

 But the power of the extensions platform has sometimes been exploited to gain inappropriate access to user data and metadata.
-We see scope for improvement in the privacy and security of extensions; we also intend to focus on performance, while maintaining or improving extension capability and preserving webbiness.
+We see scope for improvement in the privacy and security of extensions; we also intend to focus on performance, while improving extension capability and preserving webbiness.